volodymyrhudyma/blog/content/blog/2020-11-16-7-reasons-why-every-programmer-should-have-a-blog.md

 * Producing and selling online courses, digital products
 * Doing collaborations with other bloggers

-But it is a long way from the beginnings to the point where you can actually make a living from it.
+Remember that it is a long way from the beginnings to the point where you can actually make a living from it.

 ## Practice Consistency

+Writing blog posts requires some effort, especially if it is not the only thing you do in life.
+You also have to sacrifice many other things.

+You need to find the time to blog, choose the topic, and do some initial research on it before you even prepare a plan for your next article.

+By writing articles from time to time, you learn to be consistent, which is the number one skill one has to master in order to become successful in anything.